 To remain in line with the current regulations unfortunately we are unable to have parents attending the carnival but I will be posting as many Facebook updates as possible throughout the day to make it feel like you are here with us!

 Please ensure your child comes prepared for the day with plenty of water and appropriate footwear and clothing for running in all conditions!

 This year Leading Image has introduced ONLINE ONLY ordering.
 Ordering online will now provide parents with the ability to shop for a variety of backdrops.

 Standard backdrop options still apply at no additional cost.
 Those wishing to be adventurous or creative can select a backdrop from as little as $3.00.

 Please check your child/children's bags for your Online Booking instructions.

-For the photographers own safety and to ensure our business is not effected please note they reserve the right to refuse to photograph any child if they present to school sick.
+For the photographers own safety and to ensure our business is not affected please note they reserve the right to refuse to photograph any child if they present to school sick.
 This is not common but to ensure the photographers aren't forced to address a difficult situation on the day we stress to families that they can not bring their child in for a quick photo: No exceptions.